shuhaocoding/Course-related_scripts/README.md

-# Here are some scripts that I wrote while working and taking courses.
+# Course-related scripts
+To advance my coding skills I took various courses, here are some codes to solve course problems.